Code-Institute-Submissions/gaming_gauntlet/README.md

 The CI slack channel for all the tips, tricks and help.

 [Alec Clowns](aleclownes.com) For the crt filter display he created with just CSS.

+[Kris Foster](https://www.youtube.com/watch?v=21eSpMtJwrc) For the youtube snake tutorial which helped me immensely in understanding the logic behind this game.